AriFordsham/GHCWiki/continuous-integration-configuration.md

 Note: In the case of Windows builders it is important that we run only one build per machine.
 Unfortunately concurrent builds are simply too fragile under Windows' file locking semantics.

-Start with Windows Server GCE image.
+Start with Windows Server GCE image with at least 150GB of disk space.

 Enable long file path support by setting the registry key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled` to `0x1`.